phl025/ESP32_RC_Controller/README.md

-# Arduino RC Controler for ESP32
+# Arduino RC Controller for ESP32

 ## Description
-This is a RC controler including engine sound, PWM, ESC and digital outputs.
+This is a RC controller including engine sound player, PWM outputs for servos, ESC drivers and digital outputs.

 ## Details
 It is based on *'Rc_Engine_Sound_ESP32'* : https://github.com/TheDIYGuy999/Rc_Engine_Sound_ESP32.